eerolainepaa/eerolainepaa/README.md

-## Student at LAB University of Applied Sciences.
+## Hi there!

-Eero Lainepää
+Eero Lainepää, student at LAB University of Applied Sciences.